Bike lock comparison: A texlock is more attractive, more flexible and more secure than other types of bike lock

 The chain lock is just as much a classic among bicycle locks as the U-lock.

-It consists of a chain made of metal or hardened steel, which is usually coated to protect it from the weather and paint scratches.
+It consists of a metal or hardened steel chain, which is usually encased in a coating to protect it from the weather and paint scratches.

 Depending on the quality of the chain lock, the chain ends in a simple locking mechanism or an anti-picking lock.

-The individual chain links are movable, which gives the lock a lot of flexibility, but also causes annoying rattling while riding.
+The individual chain links are movable, which gives the lock a great deal of flexibility, but also makes it difficult to move.
+Annoying rattling while driving provides.

-The cycling experts at cyclingnews.com have so far preferred chain locks to U-locks because of their flexibility.
-But they also criticize the rattling and the heavy weight.
+The cycling experts at cyclingnews.com have so far favoured chain locks over U-locks because of their flexibility.
+However, they also criticise the rattling and the heavy weight.

-Since they put the lock to the tex–lock test they have also hung up the chain lock.
+Since they opened the castle in tex-lock test they have also hung up the chain lock.
 Because according to Josh Ross...

-It has a hardened steel chain inside and textile fibers around it, which not only give the lock saw, cut and paint protection, but also protect your ears from rattling.
-Together with the lockpicking-resistant lock body, the orbit has a high level of security.
+It has a hardened steel chain on the inside and textile fibres around it, which not only give the lock Saw, cut and paint protection lend, but also protect your ears from rattling.
+Together with the Lockpicking resistant lock body the orbit has a high level of security.

 A high-quality chain lock offers you as much flexibility and security as the tex-lock.